awsdocs/amazon-ses-developer-guide/doc-source/configure-custom-open-click-domains.md

 1. Create a new account with a Content Delivery Network \(CDN\), such as [Amazon CloudFront](https://aws.amazon.com/cloudfront)\.

-1. Configure the CDN to redirect requests to the Amazon SES tracking domain\.
+1. Configure the CDN to forward requests to the Amazon SES tracking domain\.
 The address that you redirect to depends on the AWS Region that you use Amazon SES in\.
 The following table contains a list of tracking domains for the AWS Regions where Amazon SES is available\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/configure-custom-open-click-domains.html)

 1. If you use Amazon CloudFront as your CDN, complete the following procedures: